-The clinical health psychology training concentration is designed to prepare doctoral students for careers as scientists and scientist-practitioners in the areas of health psychology and behavioral medicine.
+The clinical health psychology subarea is designed to prepare doctoral students for careers as scientists and scientist-practitioners in the areas of health psychology and behavioral medicine.

 Cross-Discipline Training and Research

 The centerpiece of the clinical health psychology curriculum, in addition to the pro-seminar described above, is a survey course in behavioral medicine.
-Also, students may individualize their training experiences by taking courses or conducting research related to other concentrations in the Department.
-Crossover training with the clinical geropsychology concentration and the social psychology concentration are especially encouraged.
+Also, students may individualize their training experiences by taking courses or conducting research related to other subareas in the department.
+Crossover training with the clinical geropsychology subarea and the social psychology subarea are especially encouraged.